patrickjames242/react-extend-components/README.md

    title="My Favorite Button" // the outer prop takes precedence />

-// the resulting button title will be "My Button"
+// the resulting button title will be "My Favorite Button"

 ```